Enjoy one night in the Arctic wilderness to experience northern lights during winter, or midnight sun later in the spring!

 The mountains in this area - Ottofjellet, Albert Bruntoppen, Arctowskifjellet and Lousitaniafjellet- are all over 900 metres and offer stunning views over Sassenfjord and Temple Mountain.

-During the evening, we will prepare and share delicious meal together and share in the true Arctic experience of watching out for Arctic lights.
+During the evening, we will prepare and share delicious meal together and share in the true Arctic experience of watching out for Northern lights.
 Northern lights are visible until mid-March, and from mid-April, there is midnight sun!

 After enjoying our lodge together for the night, we’ll share breakfast and return to Longyearbyen.
 If we have time, we’ll visit the remains of the abandoned mining settlements Hiorthhamn and Advent City.